 Transport is in custom-built overland vehicles with slide-down windows that make for great wildlife viewing and photographic opportunities.
 The vehicles have comfortable high-back seats and a fridge for clients' drinks.

-Each of the carefully-selected 3 to 4 star lodges and hotels is chosen for its charming setting and scenic location, as well as its excellent service and cleanliness.
-All of these unique accommodation establishments features en-suite facilities, comfortable beds and full bedding.
+Each of the carefully-selected 3 to 4-star lodges and hotels is chosen for its charming setting and scenic location, as well as its excellent service and cleanliness.
+All of these unique accommodation establishments feature en-suite facilities, comfortable beds and full bedding.
 You do not have to bring a sleeping bag along with you on accommodated Safaris.
 Accommodation ranges from bush lodgers and boutique hotels to authentic rest camp accommodation inside National Parks.

-All drinks are for the clients own account and can be stored on the vehicles in the fridges or cooler boxes provided.
+All drinks are for the clients' own accounts and can be stored on the vehicles in the fridges or cooler boxes provided.